 The main medications used are stimulants, such as modafinil, dexamphetamine and methylphenidate, which help to keep you awake during the day.
 See treating narcolepsy for more information on these medicines.

 Antidepressants may be prescribed if emotional problems are interfering with your sleep.

 A medicine called flumazenil has been shown to help some patients with idiopathic hypersomnia, although more research is needed to be sure of its effectiveness.

 It may also help to adopt good sleeping habits, such as avoiding alcohol, caffeine and medications that make the condition worse, sticking to a bedtime routine, and avoiding working at night or engaging in social activities that delay bedtime.

 Idiopathic hypersomnia is similar to narcolepsy, in that both cause excessive daytime sleepiness and can mean you fall asleep at virtually any time, but there are some key differences:

-- In narcolepsy, you may lose muscle control when experiencing strong emotions (cataplexy) – this does not happen in idiopathic hypersomnia.
+- Some people with narcolepsy may lose muscle control when experiencing strong emotions (cataplexy) – this doesn't happen in idiopathic hypersomnia.

 - People with narcolepsy often have very vivid dreams and even hallucinations when they are drowsy, which are generally not seen in idiopathic hypersomnia.